DAXGRID/typesense-dotnet/README.md

 You can get the NuGet package [here.](https://www.nuget.org/packages/Typesense/)

+Feel free to make issues or create pull requests if you find any bugs or there are missing features.

 ## Setup

 Setup in service collection so it can be dependency injected.
 The `AddTypesenseClient` can be found in the `Typesense.Setup` namespace.
 Remember to change the settings to match your Typesense service.
+Right now you can specify multiple nodes, but the implementation has not been completed yet, so if you want to use this for multiple nodes, then put a load balancer in front of your services and point the settings to your load balancer.

 ``` c#
 var provider = new ServiceCollection()